martijnvanginkel/libft/README.md

 # Libft

-Libft is a C library for basic C functions.
+Libft is a C library consisting of basic functions.